quadboston/Newton-Principia/contents/README-HOW-TO-SCRIPT.txt

     In essay-script, activity areas are separated with character "¿".

-    If activity-area begins with character "?", then it is "activity-json which is writtne in JSON format.
+    If activity-area begins with character "?", then it is "activity-json which is written in JSON format.
     If no character "?" is present at the beginning of activity-area, then it active fragmen is a plain text.